 For uniform images, level the tripod.
-If the camera doesn’t include a built-in bubble level, search for a levelling tool online.
+Search for a levelling tool online if the camera doesn’t include a built-in bubble level level.
 Adjust the legs of the tripod until the bubble is centred.

 Go through every room and test each shot.
-Make the right lighting adjustments and stage the room’s items to achieve top-quality images.
+Make lighting adjustments and stage the room’s items to achieve top-quality images.
 Watch out for mirrors, windows, or glass, which may reflect the camera in the image.
-After you’ve established the correct settings for your camera, move through each room on your list.
+After establishing the correct settings for your camera, move through each room on your list.
 Set up the camera and take your shots.

 Use a top-quality virtual house tour creator to produce the tour by connecting the images.
 The virtual tour creator will use static images for 3D virtual tours and panoramic images for 360-degree virtual tours.
 Create an engaging user experience by adding hotspots, text and audio.
 Users can zoom, back up, and automatically change directions.